 < Browse to Previous Essay | Browse to Next Essay >

-Pierce County residents vote to purchase 70,000 acres that will become Camp Lewis on January 6, 1917.
+Pierce County residents vote to purchase 70,000 acres, which will become Camp Lewis, on January 6, 1917.

 HistoryLink.org Essay 8005

 On January 6, 1917, Pierce County residents vote to bond themselves for $2 million dollars to purchase 70,000 acres of land on the Nisqually Plains at American Lake.
 The land will then be turned over to the federal government free of charge for development into a military post.
 The facility will first be called Camp Lewis (and later Fort Lewis, which will merge with McChord Air Force Base to become Joint Base Lewis-McChord).

 Camp Lewis was named to honor Captain Meriweather Lewis (1774-1809), co-leader of the Corps of Volunteers for Northwestern Discovery (Lewis and Clark) expedition.

 In 1916, as many Americans began to consider inevitable the United States' entry into World War I. In the wake of the tragedy, civic leaders organized as the Pierce County Military Base Committee worked to achieve a long-standing dream of Pierce County boosters -- securing a major permanent U.S. military installation on the Nisqually Plains at American Lake south of Tacoma, which had been used for maneuvers and temporary encampments since 1890, and touted as a base site nearly that long.